civicrm/civicrm-core/Civi/Esm/README.md

 * The PHP application-frameworks that we support (Drupal, WordPress, Joomla, Backdrop) have not yet defined services or conventions for `importmap`s.
 Over time, each may adopt slightly different conventions.
-Additionally, these frameworks are pluggable -- in absence of a framework-convention, other plugins may adopt their own conventions.
+Additionally, these frameworks are pluggable -- in absence of a framework-convention, other (third-party) plugins may enact new conventions.

 * The browser standards provide a common model, and we should expect this model to influence future updates throughout the ecosystem.
-But it doesn't guarantee interoperability within PHP ecosystem -- future releases (of any framework or any plugin) could introduce incompatibilities.
+But it doesn't guarantee interoperability within the PHP ecosystem -- future releases (of any framework or any plugin) could introduce incompatibilities.
 We cannot give good solutions for incompatibilities that don't exist yet.